Security

 • Drafts and mutation proposals remain review work until approved.

-• Drift and signal checks surface stale or missing knowledge.
+• Stale-answer and signal checks surface stale or missing knowledge.

 Cost and abuse controls